 Tread carefully if a seller is using stock photos from the internet, and especially if they are selling electrical goods or mobile phones, as this is likely to be a scam.
 If in doubt, request more photos of the item.

 Insist on transacting through the site, rather than over your personal emails.
 This way, you get an element of protection.
 If you deal outside the site, eBay will not be responsible.
 This could make it very hard to get your money back.

 Be wary of demands to make payment using Western Union

 Be on your guard if the seller requests an unusual payment option, as this will probably mean funds can’t be tracked.
 This means the seller could be a fraudster.
 If items are posted, always use PayPal.

-7. If you need to inspect an item, such as a car, do not part with money until you have seen it
+If you need to inspect an item, such as a car, do not part with money until you’ve seen it

 Take safety precautions, such as arranging to meet the seller in a public place, and only make your payment once you have taken the time to inspect the item, and are happy that you want to proceed with the purchase.

-Genuine messages from eBay can be located by visiting your folder at “My eBay” at eBay.co.uk or the eBay mobile app.
-Do not reply to other emails that arrive in your inbox purporting to come from the site.
+Genuine messages from ebay can be located by visiting your folder at “My ebay” at ebay.co.uk or the ebay mobile app.
+Don’t reply to other emails that arrive in your inbox purporting to come from the site.

 If you think something is a scam, report it to the police by calling Action Fraud on 0300 123 2040 or visiting the website.